hobrien/Perl/README.md

 AllSelaginella.pl -Runs a command on all KRAUS, MOEL, UNC and WILD datasets

+Blast2GTF -Convert homology info about the top blast hit of each sequence to GTF features

 CheckMono.py -Determine if Selaginella sequence tree is congruent with species tree

 ClusterHomologs.pl -Clusters sequences by blast eValue using single-linkage clustering